-One more thing: It is NEVER too late to find an adviser.
-Check around, ask people you know (and trust) for a referral, and set up a meeting and an interview.
+One more thing: It is NEVER too late to find a financial advisor.
+Check around, ask people you know and trust for a referral, and set up a meeting and an interview.
 Remember, hopefully they are going to be working for you, so get comfortable and confident, start slowly, and take it from there.
 Good luck!

-Marc Bastow is an Assistant Editor at InvestorPlace.com.
-As of this writing he did not hold a position in any of the aforementioned securities.
+Marc Bastow is an assistant editor at InvestorPlace.com.
+At the time of writing he did not hold a position in any of the aforementioned securities.